 But what exactly is IBS, why is it such a common misdiagnosis for many NET patients and how can these misdiagnoses be prevented or reduced in future?
-I just spent a few hours doing an online training course on IBS and I want to pass on some stuff I found to be very useful.
-I have never been diagnosed with IBS but having researched the issue through some training, I can understand why it might be in the thoughts of a general practitioner for many scenarios.
-Much of my research was focussed on the British Society of Gastroenterology (BSG) who sponsored the online course I completed which also used material from their magazine Gut, a leading international journal in gastroenterology.
+In preparation for writing this blog post, I spent a few hours doing an online training course on IBS.
+I want to pass on some stuff I found to be very useful.
+I have never been diagnosed with IBS but having researched the issue through some training, I can understand why it might be in the thoughts of a general/primary care practitioner in many scenarios.
+Much of my research was focussed on the British Society of Gastroenterology (BSG) who sponsored the online course which also used material from their magazine Gut, a leading international journal in gastroenterology – click here.
+The UK NICE org has some guidelines on IBS – click here.

 What is IBS?